 OpenRender Markdown as a serif, LaTeX-inspired academic PDF — ideal for whitepapers, research notes, and technical reports.
 Browser print engine, no upload.

-OpenConvert technical white papers from Markdown to academic-styled PDF in your browser.
-Serif typography, proper margins, no upload, no install.
+OpenConvert a technical white paper from Markdown to a serif, journal-style PDF in your browser — Georgia body, 25mm margins, GFM tables, no upload, no install.

 OpenRender Markdown as a clean sans-serif business PDF — ideal for reports, proposals, and documentation.
 Browser print engine, zero upload.